This post may contain affiliate links. Please see my disclosure policy for details.

 7. Visit the Moomin shop next door to purchase some Moomin souvenirs

 I overheard a girl in the shop say her family has over twenty Moomin mugs at home and, as they release new ones each year, they’re a sought-after collector’s item.

-As I couldn’t decide on one character, I actually bought a Moominhouse mug which had all of them on it.
+As I couldn’t decide on one character, I actually bought a Moominhouse mug that had all of them on it.
 It even came with a little roof to go on top – how adorable!?
 I also bought that along with my very own Moominmama plush toy.

-You can also buy notebooks, toys, pens, postcards, clothes, even jewellery which is really cute too!
+You can also buy notebooks, toys, pens, postcards, clothes, and even jewellery which is really cute too!
 There’s something for all budgets and they make great gifts.

 Official Moomin Shop Helsinki

 This has a full range of mugs, toys, and collectibles.
 It’s quite small but easy to find.
 Make sure you avoid a weekend as it gets really busy!

 They also have a Moomin shop in Itis and don’t worry if you forgot to buy something while you’re here, Helsinki airport also has a huge store to buy last-minute gifts!